Meeco/js-sdk/packages/cli/README.md

   -m, --mode=validated|requested|member  [default: validated] There are three modes: validated, requested and member
                                          validated - return all validated organizations
                                          requested - list organizations in the requested state that the current user has requested
                                          member - list organizations in which the current user is a member.

   --all                                  Get all possible results from web API, possibly with multiple calls.

+  --delegationId=delegationId            delegation id of the connection to perform the task on behalf of

 EXAMPLE
   meeco organizations:list -m requested